libsdl-org/SDL/docs/README-migration.md

 to decide for you.

-When a renderer is created, it will automatically set the logical size to the size of the window in screen coordinates.
-For high DPI displays, this will set up scaling from window coordinates to pixels.
+When a renderer is created, it will automatically set the logical size to the size of the window in points.
+For high DPI displays, this will set up scaling from points to pixels.
 You can disable this scaling with:
 ```c
     SDL_SetRenderLogicalPresentation(renderer, 0, 0, SDL_LOGICAL_PRESENTATION_DISABLED, SDL_SCALEMODE_NEAREST);
 ```